Download the Education and Accessibility Guide for SCREEN MEMORIES

 Yara Asmar is a musician and video artist based in Beirut, Lebanon.
 Her music has been described as “Strange, adventurous, elongated and highly idiosyncratic” by Cyclic Defrost‘s Bob Baker Fish.
 Her video works include i like it better when we lived on see-saw hill, clocks for dinner, and Mr. Samuel’s Teatime Stories (For Good Kids & Confused Adults) and often incorporate puppetry and music.
 Her album Synth Waltzes and Accordian Laments was included in Pitchfork’s roundup of 30 Best Jazz and Experimental Albums of 2023.
 In addition to touring internationally, she is a regular resident on Radio Alhara.

 Mona Benyamin is a visual artist, filmmaker, and writer based in Palestine.
 In her works, she explores intergenerational outlooks on hope, trauma, and different temporalities.
 Through appropriating formats from mass and popular media and tampering with their apparatuses, and utilizing dark humor, she questions notions of authenticity and veracity, and challenges concepts of agency and victimhood.
-Her recent works have been screened — among others — at The Museum of Modern Art, REDCAT, Sheffield DocFest, The Mosaic Rooms, and Columbia University.
+Her recent works have been screened — among others — at the Museum of Modern Art, REDCAT, Sheffield DocFest, The Mosaic Rooms, and Columbia University.

 May Makki is a New York-based curator specializing in contemporary art and performance.
 Her work focuses on media, the politics of cultural memory, and emergent aesthetics.
 She has organized exhibitions, performances, and discursive events at venues such as the Museum of Modern Art, 99 Canal, Sweet Pass Sculpture Park, and Spectacle.
 She holds an MA from the Center for Curatorial Studies at Bard College.